Introduction to VMware Carbon Black Cloud API and PowerShell

 Let’s put the ORG KEY in its variable.

 The host name required for accessing the VMware CBC API depends on the region your environment is hosted.
 The full list with host names can be found here.

-In this section we are focussing on searching devices and retreiving device information, and what is needed to do that with PowerShell.
+In this section we are focusing on searching devices and retrieving device information, and what is needed to do that with PowerShell.

 VMware CBC provides various URIs for looking up information and executing actions.
 This full list can be found in the VMware CBC API Reference.

-The URI we need for searching devices and retreiving device information is _https://[host name]/appservices/v6/orgs/[ORG KEY]/devices/search.
+The URI we need for searching devices and retrieving device information is https://[host name]/appservices/v6/orgs/[ORG KEY]/devices/search.

 Let’s put the Host Name in another variable in PowerShell.